When it comes to paying for care, every little helps.

 - You're not in full-time education or studying for more than 21 hours a week

 Claiming Carer's Allowance can have a knock-on effect on other benefits both you and the person you care for receive.
 If you wish to apply for Carer's Allowance you can do so by visiting www.gov.uk/carers-allowance/how-to-claim and pressing the ‘Apply now’ button.
 Claims can be backdated by up to 3 months.

 Winter Fuel Payments

-If you’re over the age of 65 you might be entitled to ‘Winter Fuel Payment’ which is between £100-£300 a year to help pay for your heating bills.
-You are automatically entitled to Winter Fuel Payments if you are a permanent resident of the UK and are over the age of 65.
+If born on or before 5th April 1954, you might be entitled to ‘Winter Fuel Payment’ which is between £100-£300 a year to help pay for your heating bills.
+You are automatically entitled to Winter Fuel Payments if you are a permanent resident of the UK and were born on or before the date previously stated.

 There are a few provisos which affect eligibility, such as if you have been in hospital for over a year.
 Find out more about the provisos which affect eligibility here.

 Warm Home Discount Scheme